dani139/chatwithoats/README.md

 For information about the backend API, database models, and WhatsApp integration, see the [Backend Documentation](backend/README.md).

+## Tests

+For information about running tests and test organization, see the [Tests Documentation](tests/README.md).

 ## Future

 put back .env, get key from there. remove from repo also backwards. fix the bug, maybe not pased from docker or something.